 On November 5, 2015, we, as borrower, entered into a Business Loan Agreement ("BLA") with Pacific Western Bank, as lender, to provide us with a \$15.0 million senior secured revolving credit facility ("PWB Credit Facility") for general corporate purposes, including investment funding.
 The maximum availability under the PWB Credit Facility is equal to 50% of the aggregate outstanding principal amount of eligible loans included in the borrowing base and otherwise specified in the BLA.
 The PWB Credit Facility is guaranteed by OFS Capital WM and secured by all of our current and future assets excluding assets held by SBIC I LP and our SBIC I LP and SBIC I GP partnership interests.
-On a stand-alone basis, SBIC I LP held approximately \$243.7 million and \$245.1 million in assets at June 30, 2016 and December 31, 2015, respectively, which accounted for approximately 82% and 83% of our total consolidated assets at June 30, 2016 and December 31, 2015, respectively.
-The PWB Credit Facility matures on November 7, 2017.
+On a stand-alone basis, SBIC I LP held approximately \$242.0 million and \$245.1 million in assets at September 30, 2016 and December 31, 2015, respectively, which accounted for approximately 83% of our total consolidated assets at September 30, 2016 and December 31, 2015.
+The PWB Credit Facility matures on November 6, 2017.
 Advances under the facility will bear interest at a fixed rate per annum equal to 4.75%.
-We incurred deferred debt closing costs of \$0.2 million in connection with the closing of the PWB Credit Facility.
-Deferred debt issuance costs, net of accumulated amortization, was \$0.1 million and \$0.2 million as of June 30, 2016 and December 31, 2015, respectively.
-Amortization of debt issuance costs was \$26 thousand and \$50 thousand for the three and six months ended June 30, 2016, respectively.
-There have been no advances under the PWB Credit Facility as of June 30, 2016.
+There have been no advances under the facility as of September 30, 2016.

 The BLA contains customary terms and conditions, including, without limitation, affirmative and negative covenants such as information reporting requirements, a minimum tangible net asset value, a minimum quarterly net investment income after incentive fees, and a statutory asset coverage test.
-The PWB Credit Facility also contains customary events of default, including, without limitation, nonpayment, misrepresentation of representations and warranties in a material respect, breach of covenant, cross-default to other indebtedness, bankruptcy, change in investment advisor, and the occurrence of a material adverse change in our financial condition.
+The BLA also contains customary events of default, including, without limitation, nonpayment, misrepresentation of representations and warranties in a material respect, breach of covenant, cross-default to other indebtedness, bankruptcy, change in investment advisor, and the occurrence of a material adverse change in our financial condition.